hardlyneutral/buddypress-registration-groups/readme.txt

 * First version!

 == Upgrade Notice ==

+= 1.1.3 =
+* Maintenance release.
+Tested plugin as functional with both WordPress 4.9.2 and BuddyPress 2.9.2.
+Safe to upgrade.

 = 1.1.2 =
 * Maintenance release.
 Tested plugin as functional with the recent BuddyPress 2.4.3 update.
 Safe to upgrade.